Resources - Playbooks

 - Ongoing strategies to keep your inventory management process operating smoothly year round

-- How to use advertising to drive traffic to low-performing inventory
+- How to leverage advertising to drive traffic to low-performing inventory

 - Best practices for effective inventory replenishment and liquidation

-A sound inventory management strategy will allow you to perform at a higher level when it comes to fulfillment and on-time delivery, in turn fostering a better overall customer experience.
-Additionally, inventory sits at the center of your greater supply chain and if there are leaks in your inventory — such as from a supplier delay or a product that was inaccurately categorized — this can have negative ramifications when it comes to the rest of your business.
+A sound inventory management strategy will allow you to perform at a higher level when it comes to fulfillment and on-time delivery, which in turn will foster a better overall customer experience.
+Additionally, inventory sits at the center of your greater supply chain and if there are leaks in your inventory — such as from COVID-19-related supplier delays or a product that was inaccurately categorized — there could be negative ramifications when it comes to the rest of your business.